miguelric/RequestsLog/README.md

 ```
 [('1 ', 'Critical  ', 'Immediate attention required.
 Like yesterday.', datetime.datetime(2019, 7, 10, 17, 3), '2019-07-17 16:52:00'), ('2 ', 'High      ', 'Address within one to five work days.', datetime.datetime(2019, 7, 17, 17, 0), '2019-07-17 17:00:00'), ('3 ', 'Normal    ', 'Due between three work days and three weeks.', datetime.datetime(2019, 7, 17, 17, 0), '2019-07-17 17:00:00'), ('4 ', 'Low       ', 'Likely take more than three weeks.', datetime.datetime(2019, 7, 17, 17, 1), '2019-07-17 17:01:00')]
 ```
-...so I wanted to strip off the whitespaces and ensure that in itself wouldn't mess up any original data (hence the many variables).
-Furthermore, `priorityCodeWord` is declared with namespace, as I found out that there are some scoping issues in Flask when trying to access variables outside the `for` loop.
+...so I needed to strip off the whitespaces. `priorityCodeWord` is declared with namespace, as I found out that there are some scoping issues in Flask when trying to access variables outside the `for` loop.
 For this reason, you want to use `priorityCodeWord.word` to store the corresponding word for the priorityId.
 This can be done a bit more eloquently, so please feel free to condense the code here.

 ---